melcantwell27/phase2-project-DreamyIceCreamy/README.md

 Phase 2 Final Project: Dreamy Ice Creamy

 This project is to showcase the React skills built during Phase 2.
+I have populated the JSON server with some coconut-based ice cream recipes that I have developed or have been developed by others that plan to try out.

 My "Dreamy Ice Creamy" site, there is a NavBar with "Menu", "New Recipe", and "About" links.
 Upon USER click of ...
 1. Menu: a list of recipes & their images will populate